sfc-gh-tbuchhorn/deepseek_snowflake/README.md

 CALL SYSTEM$GET_SERVICE_STATUS('DEEPSEEK');
 CALL SYSTEM$GET_SERVICE_LOGS('DEEPSEEK', '0', 'deepseek', '1000');
 ```

+Please note, if you get the following error:

+openai.APIConnectionError: Connection error.

+it might be because the service is not ready yey (even though the container says it is).
+We do not have arror handling for that in the code.
+Please wait a few minutes before debugging.

 A blog can be found [here](https://medium.com/@chimp/deploying-deepseek-on-snowflake-using-snowpark-container-servicess-50918db7833e).
 Please note, some details have been changed